Ray Moynihan

 Ray Moynihan is an Australian researcher, health journalist, documentary-maker and author.
 Employed for many years as an investigative journalist at the Australian Broadcasting Corporation, he has also worked for the Australian Financial Review and is currently a visiting editor at the British Medical Journal and a conjoint lecturer at the University of Newcastle.
 He was also a correspondent for Radio New Zealand.
 His stories regularly appear in the BMJ, The Australian, Crikey and the ABC.in Australia.
 Moynihan is a prolific public speaker.

-Early life and Career
+Early life and career

-Ray Moynihan grew up in Brisbane, Queensland and on graduating from the University of Queensland, worked as a reporter at community radio station 4ZZZ.
-He joined ABC Radio News Brisbane in the mid 1980s as a reporter, staying with the organisation for over a decade in a variety of roles including the presenter of investigative radio program 'Background Briefing,' reporter for JJJ and the '7.30 Report' and as researcher then producer at Four Corners, where he developed a strong interest in health reporting.
+Moynihan grew up in Brisbane, Queensland and on graduating from the University of Queensland, worked as a reporter at community radio station 4ZZZ.
+He joined ABC Radio News Brisbane in the mid 1980s as a reporter, staying with the organisation for over a decade in a variety of roles including the presenter of the investigative radio program 'Background Briefing,' reporter for JJJ and the '7.30 Report' and researcher then producer at Four Corners, where he developed a strong interest in health reporting.
 Moynihan went on to write a number of books.
 He spent 1999 at Harvard University after winning a Harkness Fellowship, and now works part-time as an academic at the University of Newcastle.
 Moynihan lives in Byron Bay with his partner, filmmaker Miranda Burne.
 In 2006 Moynihan coordinated an April Fool's Joke with a health campaign about motivational deficiency disorder.